skorasaurus/rendu/README.md

 We refer people to specific parishes usually based on their closest geographic proximity to a parish.

 ## Who
-Done by Will Skora, Operations Manager, on behalf of [Society of St. Vincent De Paul](http://www.svdpcle.org).
+Done by Will Skora on behalf of [Society of St. Vincent De Paul](http://www.svdpcle.org).

 ## How
 #### Dependencies

-You'll need to be familiar with the concepts of git, geocoding, geoJSON, editing HTML or the willingness to learn them if you wish to use this for your needs.
+You'll need to be familiar with the concepts of git, geocoding, geoJSON, javascript, editing HTML or the willingness to learn them if you wish to use this for your needs.
 If you would like to learn, [maptime tutorials](http://maptime.io) are great place to start for the geospatial parts.

 If you would like a similar map for your group, you will need to format your list of places into a geoJSON file.